pogosandbox/openui/README.md

 ## How to

-The web plugin has to be enabled.
+The 'socket' plugin has to be enabled, the 'web' plugin should be deactivated.